-CIBC's corporate loan portfolio continues to perform well despite the deteriorating economic environment.
+Our corporate loan portfolio continues to perform well despite the deteriorating economic environment.
 Loan losses were \$46 million in the second quarter, which included a \$28 million increase to the general allowance for credit losses.

-In support of its goal of being the premier client-focused wholesale bank based in Canada, CIBC has aligned the branding of CIBC's wholesale business unit under the CIBC brand and is now referring to the business as Wholesale Banking.
-This change reflects a commitment to work effectively with all CIBC businesses and colleagues so wholesale banking clients have access to the full breadth of the CIBC business and brand.
+In support of our goal of being the premier client-focused wholesale bank based in Canada, we have aligned the branding of CIBC's wholesale business unit under the CIBC brand and are now referring to the business as Wholesale Banking.
+This change reflects a commitment to work effectively with all CIBC businesses and colleagues so our wholesale banking clients have access to the full breadth of the CIBC business and brand.
 The legal entity name remains CIBC World Markets Inc.